-Voting pads are hand-held devices that allow students to choose an option - usually multiple choice but some allow simple text entry as well, they can also be referred to as Audience Response Systems or Learner Response Systems, they allow academic staff to ask the students questions to test their understanding or gauge prior knowledge of a subject/issue they can be used to make the teaching session more interactive and engaging.
+Voting pads are hand-held devices that allow students to choose an option - usually multiple choice but some allow simple text entry as well, they can also be referred to as Audience Response Systems or Learner Response Systems.
+They allow academic staff to ask students questions to test their understanding or gauge prior knowledge of a subject/issue.
+They can be used to make the teaching session more interactive and engaging.

 How can they be used?

 Voting pads can be used in any face-to-face teaching session for the following:

 Hold a class quiz for individual or group activities.

 Test understanding following a teaching and learning session.

 Vote on student presentations, debates etc.

 Hold a formal test.

 Make a formal lecture more interactive.

 Obtaining student feedback on a course or module.